fstab/promagent/README.md

   If `port` is omitted the built-in server is not started.
 * The [promagent-exporter](https://github.com/fstab/promagent/tree/master/promagent-exporter) module implements
   a simple Web application in WAR file format.
-If you deploy the _promagent-exporter/target/promagent.war_ on your server, it will collect Promagent metrics via JMX and expose them under it's deployment URL, like [http://localhost:8080/promagent](http://localhost:8080/promagent).
+If you deploy the _promagent-exporter/target/promagent.war_ on your server, it will collect Promagent metrics via JMX and expose them under its deployment URL, like [http://localhost:8080/promagent](http://localhost:8080/promagent).
 * All metrics are made available via JMX, so any JMX client can be used to access the metrics.